Chart Color Schemes

 Wyong has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Wyong's population was around 9,427 as of November 2025.
-This reflected an increase of 307 people, a 3.4% rise from the 2021 Census figure of 9,120 people.
+This reflected an increase of 307 people since the 2021 Census, which reported a population of 9,120 people.
 The change was inferred from the estimated resident population of 9,360 in June 2024 and an additional 53 validated new addresses since the Census date.
-This resulted in a density ratio of 627 persons per square kilometer.
-Wyong's growth exceeded the SA4 region's 3.1% increase since the 2021 census, making it a growth leader in the area.
+This level of population equated to a density ratio of 627 persons per square kilometer.
+Wyong's growth rate of 3.4% since the 2021 census exceeded the SA4 region's growth rate of 3.1%.
 Overseas migration contributed approximately 56.8% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch used NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group were applied to all areas for years 2032 to 2041.
-By 2041, Wyong's population is projected to increase by 899 persons, an 8.8% rise over 17 years, just below the median of national statistical areas.
+Population projections expected an increase just below the median of national statistical areas, with Wyong expected to grow by 899 persons to 2041 based on latest annual ERP population numbers, reflecting an increase of 8.8% in total over the 17 years.

 Frequently Asked Questions - Population